 Every aspect of the project is designed to mitigate risk.
-Spades' SmartTree results in sustainable forests via different trees regrown differently.
-It includes:
+We achieve sustainable forests via different trees regrown differently.
+Our model includes:

 - Selecting trees suited to the changing local ecosystem - Integrating competition for local land-use in a way that finds complementary synergies - The strongest partnerships in the world - Direct connection to local governments and communities - Standards - Long-term monitoring